rvanderp3/enhancements/enhancements/network/static-ip-addresses-vsphere.md

 ### Day 2 Static network device configuration

+Machines with static IPs may be added after installation by either manually specifying the network configuration in the providerSpec in a manually created `machine` resource, or by defining an `IPPool` in `addressesFromPool` in a `machineset` provider spec.

 CAPI has introduced CRDs [IPAddressClaims](https://github.com/kubernetes-sigs/cluster-api/blob/main/config/crd/bases/ipam.cluster.x-k8s.io_ipaddressclaims.yaml) and [IPAddresses](https://github.com/kubernetes-sigs/cluster-api/blob/main/config/crd/bases/ipam.cluster.x-k8s.io_ipaddresses.yaml).
 An implementation of IPAM support has merged in [CAPV](https://github.com/kubernetes-sigs/cluster-api-provider-vsphere/pull/1666).
 The CAPV implementation relies upon experimental APIs but is available for use with workload clusters.

- for Nodes being added to a cluster may be configured with a network device configuration or default to DHCP.
-The network configuration of a node/machine is immutable after creation.
-The vSphere machine API machine controller will apply the network device configuration when the associated VM is cloned.

-`machinesets` will be supported through the creation of a user-created custom controller([sample controller](https://github.com/rvanderp3/machine-ipam-controller)).
+`machinesets` will be supported through the creation of an external controller([sample controller](https://github.com/rvanderp3/machine-ipam-controller)).

 #### Changes Required